s7nfo/blog/_posts/2025-04-23-low-overhead-ruby-tracing.markdown

 ---
 layout: post
-title:  "[WIP] Low Overhead Tracing Profiler for Ruby"
+title:  "Low Overhead Tracing Profiler for Ruby and Why You Might Want to Use it"
 ---

 > Note: this is a work-in-progress post, RSS betrayed me and let it out into the world before its time :)